Nonspherical Pauli-forbidden states in deformed halo nuclei: Impact on the ${}^7\mathrm{Be}+p$ resonant states in the particle rotor model: Results

 Next, we determine the potential depth $V_\mathrm{def}^0$ for each $J^\pi$ configuration through the following procedure.
 For the $J^\pi=2^+$, $1^+$, and $3^+$ states, $V_\mathrm{def}^0$ is adjusted to the experimentally well-established bound and resonant energies: $\varepsilon_\mathrm{gs}(2_1^+)=-0.137$ MeV ($E_x=0$ MeV), $\varepsilon_\mathrm{res}(1_1^+)=0.63$ MeV ($E_x=0.77$ MeV), and $\varepsilon_\mathrm{res}(3_1^+)=2.18$ MeV ($E_x=2.32$ MeV).
 As for the $3^+$ states in Model I, we assume that the $3^+_1$ state corresponds to the PF state and that the $3^+_2$ state is the physical one, which is adjusted to the experimental data.
 For the $J^\pi=0^+$, $1^-$, and $2^-$ states, $V_\mathrm{def}^0$ is tuned so as to reproduce the phase shift calculated by the ab initio no-core shell model/resonating group method (NCSM/RGM)~\cite{Kra23}.
-In Fig.~\ref{fig:dglps}, panels (a) $J^\pi=0^+$, (b) $J^\pi=1^-$, and (c) $J^\pi=2^-$ display the resultant phase shifts.
-The solid lines represent the results of the def-PF model, which fairly reproduce the NCSM/RGM calculations shown by the dashed lines.
+Figures~\ref{fig:dglps}(a) $J^\pi=0^+$, \ref{fig:dglps}(b) $J^\pi=1^-$, and \ref{fig:dglps}(c) $J^\pi=2^-$ display the resultant phase shifts.
+The solid lines represent the results of the def-PF model, which fairly reproduce the NCSM/RGM calculations shown by the dot-dashed lines.
 Note that the results of the std-PRM are almost identical.
+Similarly, the sph-PF model (dashed line) yields almost the identical phase shifts for the $1^-$ and $2^-$ states.
+For the $0^+$ state, the resultant resonant energy $\varepsilon(0_1^+ )\approx1.1$ MeV is somewhat lower than the NCSM/RGM calculation $\varepsilon(0_1^+ )\approx2.8$ MeV.
+However, adjusting this resonance by simply reducing $V_\mathrm{def}^0$ is impractical as the sph-PF state becomes unbound before reaching the proper position of the $0_1^+$ resonance.
+This result supports the use of the Nilsson state as the PF state.
+Furthermore, since the $0^+$ state does not significantly impact the elastic and inelastic cross sections, we have maintained the same potential for the $0^+$ state as used in the other models.
 The determined $V_\mathrm{def}^0$ values are summarized in Table~\ref{tbl:parameters}.
-It is interesting to note that the obtained parameters remain almost constant for all $J^\pi$ states, contrasting with the spherical model~\cite{Spa21}, where the potential depths are shallower for the positive-parity states ($V^0\sim40$ MeV) and deeper for the negative-parity states ($V^0\sim60$ MeV).
+It is interesting to note that the obtained parameters remain almost constant for all $J^\pi$ states, contrasting with the spherical model~\cite{Spa21}, where the potential depths are shallower for the positive-parity states ($V^0\approx40$ MeV) and deeper for the negative-parity states ($V^0\approx60$ MeV).
 This improvement can be understood from the single-particle energy in the Nilsson model.
 With deformation, the [101 3/2] Nilsson state increases in energy for the positive-parity states (requiring a deeper potential to obtain the same eigenenergy), while the [220 1/2] Nilsson state decreases for negative-parity states (requiring a shallower potential to achieve the same eigenenergy).